8 Things You and Your Partner Should Know About Love and Marriage

 If you’ve just taken this big step in life or are about to do so, remember the following things that you should talk about honestly with your partner before you get married.

-1. The flame of love doesn’t always burn like it did on day 1
+1. The flame of love doesn’t always burn as it did at the beginning

 How many people give up on their marriage because they feel like the spark is fading?